Evaluation access for regulated & quality-critical systems

 GAMP 5Risk-based validation

-TrailMQ is early-stage software and a technical control, not a compliance guarantee.
+TrailMQ is early-stage software and a technical control, not a compliance guarantee or certification claim.
 Validation, risk assessment and procedural controls remain the responsibility of the regulated organization.

 From a live value to reviewable deviation